 Azure CLI task

-The new Azure CLI task supports running Azure CLI commands on cross platform agents like Windows, Linux, and Mac.
+The new Azure CLI task (Figure 42) supports running Azure CLI commands on cross platform agents like Windows, Linux, and Mac.
 The task supports both Classic and ARM subscriptions.
 It supports two modes of providing the script, one as a linked artifact and another as an inline script.

 In TFS 2017 Update 1, the Code Search service includes Elasticsearch version 2.4.1.
 If the Code Search service is configured on a server running TFS 2017, the Code Search service will be updated as part of the TFS upgrade.
 If the Code Search service is configured on a remote server, then copy the content of the Search Service Package provided with the installer to the remote machine and follow the instructions in the readme file to upgrade the search service manually.